GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Complexity kills.
-It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.
+> ### The programs we use to conjure processes are like a sorcerer's spells.
+They are carefully composed from symbolic expressions in arcane and esoteric programming languages that prescribe the tasks we want our processes to perform.
 >
-> ~ *Ray Ozzie*
+> ~ *Hal Abelson*

 ---
 ## 🏎 Quick Facts